nikiheartj/Steam-UI/README.md

 <a href="https://jenkins.autotests.cloud/job/AD_demo_ui_steam/"><img src="src/images/jenkins_dashboard.png" alt="Jenkins"/></a>

-> To start running the tests, you need to log in to the Jenkins website, navigate to the required job, and click "Build Now."
-After the pipeline completes, an Allure report will be generated, and the test results will be sent to Allure TestOps and Telegram.
+> To start running the tests, you need to log in to the Jenkins website, navigate to the job, and click "Build Now."
+After the pipeline is completed, Allure report will be generated, and the test results will be sent to Allure TestOps and Telegram.

 </p>